What are the Legal Size and Weight Limits for Tractor-Trailers in Georgia?

 Georgia truck size and weight limitations generally coincide with the federal regulations.
 In Georgia, however, a large truck with a width of 102 inches may only travel on roads with 12 foot travel lanes.
 The standard trailer length in Georgia is 636 inches (53 feet) and the maximum vehicle length, if including an extendable trailer, may not exceed 100 feet.
 Absolutely no overhang is allowed beyond 65 feet.
 There are also state routes with designated semi truck length restrictions.

 Big rigs and other large trucks have weight and size restrictions to ensure the safety of other motorists on the road, not to mention the truck driver and cargo.
-If you have been injured in a Georgia overloaded truck accident caused by a truck driver or trucking company negligence, contact the experienced overloaded truck accident attorneys in Atlanta at The Law Offices of Wayne Grant, P.C. at 404-995-3955 for a consultation.
+If you have been injured in a Georgia overloaded truck accident caused by a truck driver or trucking company negligence, contact the experienced overloaded truck accident attorneys in Atlanta at Grant Law Office at 404-995-3955 for a consultation.
 We may be able to help.

 Contact us today for a free and comprehensive case evaluation.